Pete Dunne Talks All Things WWE UK Ahead Of Royal Albert Hall Shows

-They've already hosted shows at Blackpool's Empress Ballroom and Norwich's Epic Studios but the two nights of wrestling next month promise to be a whole new spectacle completely.
+They've already hosted shows at Blackpool's Empress Ballroom and Norwich's Epic Studios but the two nights of wrestling next month looks to serve up to a whole new spectacle completely.

 UK champion Pete Dunne is understandably buzzing about the opportunity to perform on such a stage.

 "I think it's a culmination of what we've done thus far - even before the WWE UK stuff came in, just building this UK scene with promotions like PROGRESS and ICW.

 "To do a venue which is so prestigious, it really is something special."

 Not only will fans be treated to the return of the legendary 'King of the Ring' tournament on night one to determine a new No.1 contender for Dunne's title on night two, every single NXT title will be on the line.

 What's more, it's also been confirmed that Dunne will be teaming with Trent Seven and Tyler Bate, reforming the 'British Strong Style' faction to come up against the Undisputed Era: NXT North American champion Adam Cole and tag-team champions Kyle O'Reilly and Roderick Strong - the latter who turned on Dunne at NXT Takeover: New Orleans.

 "Being able to do all this with my peers and my friends and do it on a stage as big as that is really cool," he added.

 "Especially because a lot of new faces are going to be coming into this tournament - whether it be people I'd been hoping would get a chance to sign - and they are going to have their own moment just like we had."